ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 ### Assimilations

 A _preposition's_ or a _verb's terminal 'n'_ can be assimilated to the following noun's or subject-suffix's 'n' or 'm' ("tammi" from "tan mi" and "lomma" from "lon ma").

+### en

+As a contraction, it can be _between modifiers_ too, when two different kind of thing is expressed.
+Generally it looks like this:
+`N M1 en M1`, where _N_ is a noun, _M1_ is a modifier (_one_ modifier!) and _M2_ is another (_one_) modifier.
+An additional _pi_ can be used after the noun.

+It meant to be used mainly in speak.

+__Example__

+_jan pona en toki_ = _jan pona AND jan toki_ (good people and talking people) -- the AND marks that there is an "e" or a "li" or an "en", depends on where it is within a sentence.
+Obviously, if this structure is in the object, it is preceeded by an "e" (...e jan pona en toki).
+If it is a predicate, there is a "li" (note: it _cannot_ be used after a verb!).

+Important, that it does not work with multiple modifiers!
+_jan pona toki en ike kalama_ and _jan pona en ike kalama_ are weird and really hard to understand.
+With one modifiers (the original _jan pona en toki_) it is understandable, but only with the right context.

 ### Time